 At Life Purpose Institute, training is done in a small group with personal attention and support and gives ongoing feedback from an expert instructor.
 You also receive step-by-step processes, skills and extensive tools that you can use with clients.

 What is your budget?
 Schools range in price from less than a $100 up to thousands of dollars.
 Alhtough cheaper programs are available, if coaching is your life work, it may be worth a larger investment to get a more extensive training and become highly proficient as a coach to prepare you for the future.
 People that attend a more in-depth training also tend to earn a higher salary as a Life Coach.

 Contact the programs you are interested in and speak to one of their program coordinators to learn more about the curriculum, the time commitment, requirements, online or distance learning options, networking opportunities, cost and marketing training.

 The final step is to plan and prepare for starting your own business.
 Identify other professional educational opportunities that would complement your coaching training such as accounting, online marketing or entrepreneurship.
 Identify any networking groups that may benefit you as you build your business.
 If you’ve considered a niche, identify where you may be able to find these clients and how you may be able to connect with them.

 Consider financial concerns that may present themselves during the business-building process.
 Do you intend to work full-time and take courses in the evenings?
 Will you keep your day job while going through the certification program?
 Creating a plan, whether that means keeping your day job for a time or saving up a nest egg so you can focus completely on your program, will help you organize yourself around your new venture.

 Are You Ready?

+Register for our spiritual life coach certifications online today.
 If you have more questions about what it takes to become a life coach, call one of the program experts at Life Purpose Institute today.